Jimk72/Icarus_Mods/README.md

 These Mods moddify UASSET files but also contain Json files so compatibility may change.

+Weapons_Mod: This gives you 2 new handguns, 3 assault rifles and a sniper rifle.
+Also the sniper rifle takes a larger bullet.
+They are all tier 4 so require the Fabricator bench to craft.
+The sniper rifle does about 2x the damage of other rifles and is the only one that requires composites to craft.

 Easy_Cave: Prevents worms from spawning and automaticly give your the Dehumidifier buff in all caves.
 This mod modifies the following files:
 D_AISetup.json